Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Simulation Study

 \subsection{Outlier Detection Performance}

-With regard to outlier detection, $p_c$ and $p_f$ are reported only for multivariate and marginal RTLP methods because of their capabilities of recognizing outliers.
-Specifically, we obtained $p_c$ ($p_f$) from the marginal RTLP for each variable and used the average $p_c$ ($p_f$) over different variables to represent the performance of univariate RTLP in the outlier detection.
+With regard to outlier detection, $p_c$ and $p_f$ are reported only for multivariate and marginal RTLP and DBSCAN methods because of their capabilities of recognizing outliers.
+Specifically, $p_c$ ($p_f$) is obtained from the marginal RTLP (DBSCAN) for each variable and the average $p_c$ ($p_f$) over different variables is used to represent the performance of univariate RTLP (DBSCAN) in the outlier detection.

-Table \ref{sce4} lists $p_c$ and $p_f$ in Scenarios 4 and 5 when $p_{curve}$ increases from $0\%$ to $30\%$ and 60\%.
-Usually, the multivariate RTLP exhibits high outlier detection accuracy as $p_c$ increases close to 100\% and a lower $p_f$, written in bold.
-The $p_f$ reported in the multivariate RTLP is below 1\% (7.1\%) in the case of Contaminations 1-3 (4-6).
-Generally, the accuracy of the outlier detection when the scenario is mixed with shape outliers decreases with an increase of $p_{curve}$.
-It is seen from the decreasing $p_c$ and increasing $p_f$ in the case of Contaminations 4-6 when $p_{curve}$ increases from $0\%$ to $60\%$.
-Note that a tolerable decrease of 10\% in $p_c$ occurs in Scenario 4 (Contamination 4, $p_{curve}=60\%$), when the clustering precision of the multivariate RTLP exhibits a slight fluctuation (see Figure \ref{result_sce4}).
-In addition, there is a 40\% decrease in $p_c$ and a 7\% increase in $p_f$ in Scenario 5 mixed with Contaminations 4 and 5.
-In the meantime, the clustering precision of the multivariate RTLP also decreases (see Figure \ref{result_sce5}).